BenCheng2/bencheng2.github.io/_pages/about.md

 ======

 ## Web Development on Middleware Systems Research Group
-Constructed a full-function lab website demonstrating all information for the lab and its members.
+Constructed a full-function lab website demonstrating all information for lab members and their research.

-Developing a recommendation system for publications through a machine learning algorithm.
+Developing a recommendation system for publications through machine learning algorithms.

-Upgraded the legacy lab website and improved the web security by utilizing Google 0Auth2 verification.

 ## Application Development on Centre for Social Services Engineering
-Developed and deployed a search engine to enable full-text searching in the database.
+Developed and deployed full-text searching and advanced searches for the application.

+Implemented and applied searching queries running on the Semantic Graph Databases.